cnorick/curse-of-strahd-notes/Characters/Rina.md

 (CN bandit)
 ![[rina.jpg|200]]
-## Playing Arahja
+## Playing Rina
-- Boisterous and larger-than-life
+- quieter and speaks little
-- booming laugh
+- but when she does speak, it's often profound and full of mischief
 ## History/Info

 ## What They Want